Things you need to consider before buying your first Solar Panels for your home, RV or any other off-grid application

 There are also different capacities of Inverters.
 There are inverters from 100 watt to 30 kilowatts.
 The most frequently used ones are 300 – 600 watt inverters, 1000 watt inverters, 2000 watt inverters, 3000-watt inverters and 5000 watt inverters.

 This a device that is used to regulate the current that supplied by your solar panels to charge your batteries.
 The solar charge controller helps to prevent your batteries from being overcharged and destroyed.

 Depending on the distance between your panels and your batteries, you may need extra cables to connect them.
 You may also need some cables to connect your charge controller to your inverter.
 You may also need extra cables to connect your batteries together in series or parallel.

 This blog is targeted to people who want to set up solar panels in their homes, cabins or RVs.
 If you are not technically experienced enough with such systems, you may simply get someone who knows about electrical systems to help with the installation.
 Even if they have never installed a solar power backup system, they will be able to follow the instructions for installation for an hourly pay.

 Now you have an idea of what you need to set up your first solar power system.
 All you need to do is determine how many panels you need, how many batteries you need and what type of solar charge controller you should buy.
 Go ahead!
 Take the leap!
-You will become one of the “few” who are maximizing the constant supply of solar energy to our beloved planet.
+You will become one of the “few” who is maximizing the constant supply of solar energy to our beloved planet.